Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2

 \section{Introduction}

 It was long believed that phases of matter arose from different patterns of symmetry breaking\cite{Landau1937,Landau1937a}.
 The discovery of integer\cite{Klitzing1980} and fractional\cite{Tsui1982} quantum Hall (FQH) effects demonstrated however that there exist many different phases of matter which lie outside this paradigm.
-In particular, the FQH states differ in their internal quasiparticle structure as well as their boundary excitations and are said to realize \cite{Laughlin1983,Wen2004B} `topological order' which implies ground state degeneracy (GSD) on a closed manifold (a Riemann surface of genus $g$) and emergent anyon excitations which obey neither bosonic nor fermionic statistics.
-Another class of topologically ordered phases are gapped quantum spin liquids \cite{Wen2004B}.
-Recently, several examples of gapped spin liquids have appeared in numerical calculations of fairly natural spin 1/2 Heisenberg models, on the Kagome\cite{Yan2011} and square lattice (with nearest and next neighbor exchange)\cite{Jiang2012,Wang2011a}.
-Calculations of entanglement entropy point to Z$_2$ topological order\cite{Jiang2012a,Depenbrock2012}.
+In particular, the FQH states differ in their internal quasiparticle structure as well as their boundary excitations while preserving all symmetries of the system.
+This phenomenon is robust against any perturbation and is called\cite{Laughlin1983,Wen2004B} `topological order', which implies ground state degeneracy (GSD) on a closed manifold (a Riemann surface of genus $g$), and emergent anyon excitations\cite{Wilczek1990B} which obey neither bosonic nor fermionic statistics.
+Another class of topologically ordered phases are gapped quantum spin liquids\cite{Wen2004B}.
+Recently, several examples of gapped spin liquids have appeared in numerical studies of fairly natural spin-1/2 Heisenberg models, on the kagome\cite{Yan2011} and square lattice (with nearest and next neighbor exchange)\cite{Jiang2012,Wang2011a}.
+Calculations of topological entanglement entropy\cite{Kitaev2006a,Levin2006} point to $Z_2$ topological order\cite{Jiang2012a,Depenbrock2012}.
 However, the precise identification of these phases require understanding the interplay between topological order and symmetry in these systems.
 The symmetries include both on-site global spin rotation and time reversal symmetries, as well as the space group symmetries of the lattice.
 Kagome lattice antiferromagnets, such as herbertsmithite, may provide experimental realization of this physics, although experimental challenges arising from disorder and residual interactions continue to be actively studied.
-This motivates the study of distinct topologically ordered phases that may arise in the presence of symmetry \cite{Wen2002,Wang2006,Levin2012a,Essin2012,Mesaros2012,Hung2012b,Hung2013}
+This motivates the study of distinct topologically ordered phases that may arise in the presence of symmetry\cite{Wen2002,Wang2006,Levin2012a,Essin2013,Mesaros2013,Hung2013a,Hung2013}.